lunardao/research/Advanced_User_Monero_Privacy_Guide.md

 ## What Monero is

 - General description of Monero's consensus, security and UTXO based model.
 Monero follows the UTXO-based model that Bitcoin pioneered.
 Monero utilizies a few privacy technologies implemented into the core protocol.
+- Monero uses Proof of Work consensus.
+CPU's are used to mine XMR instead of ASIC

 - Stealth Addresses
 - Ring Signatures